 Connect to the corporate network

-The Cloud Access Manager (CAM) uses the Domain Controller to manage Users and virtual desktops.
+Teradici Cloud Access Manager (CAM) uses the Domain Controller to manage Users and virtual desktops.
 By connecting to the corporate network Domain Controller the CAM will have all the Users available to be assigned virtual desktops so they can be connected when End Users connect their PCoIP sessions.

 Create a Virtual Network Gateway

 An easy and effective way to connect the new Azure Stack region to the corporate network is via the Azure Stack Virtual Network Gateway.
 This will be done on both the Azure Stack and the corporate network.
 There will be choices for type of route-based VPN: basic, standard and High-performance, more information can be found here https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways.
-The Standard SKU should be sufficient but the needs to be consideration for what traffic will be flowing across this VPN, for example is the file system only in one location resulting in a lot of file transfer.
+The Standard SKU should be sufficient but needs to be consideration for what traffic will be flowing across this VPN, for example is the file system only in one location resulting in a lot of file transfer.

 It is also possible for remote virtual desktops to be connected across this VPN.
 For example an End User works in the corporate headquarters and their machine is on the local corporate network.
 But when traveling it may be better to connect through the Azure Stack regional Cloud Access Connector and have the PCoIP Session connect to the virtual desktop through the VPN.

-Assuming the Standard type of route-based VPN is sufficient, the gateway will need to be named, will need to select the Virtual Network created earlier and will need to create a new Public IP address.
+Assuming the Standard type of route-based VPN is sufficient, the gateway will need to be named, will need to select the Virtual Network created earlier, and will need to create a new Public IP address.
 The Create network gateway dialog will look like this and you will need the gateway on the corporate network side as well:

 Create the VPN connection to the Corporate Network